 What to do

 You’ll find a bit of everything at Grove Arcade; this cozy shopping location is filled with local brands.
-There are specialty shops, restaurants, and a bookstore all located in a beautiful historic building — the perfect escape when the weather isn’t cooperating.
+There are specialty shops, restaurants, and a bookstore all located in a beautiful historic building — the perfect escape when the weather isn’t cooperating; just make sure to wear your mask inside.
 Located in the downtown area, Grove Arcade makes for a great place to wander and grab a cup of coffee or an ice cream treat.

 Asheville Pinball Museum

-The pinball museum is a favorite of kids and parents alike (particularly teens).
+The pinball museum is temporarily closed through the end of January 2021 due to COVID-19 precautions, but when it reopens this spring be sure to hit up this favorite of kids and parents alike (particularly teens).
 You pay one entry fee to play over 80 pinball and classic video games — token- and quarter-free.
 Thankfully, the museum limits the number of people at any one time, so you’ll have a chance to play all the games you want.
 The museum is located just across the street from the Grove Arcade.

 Where to explore